Mixed-use leaning tower

 The Capital Gate is a 160m-tall leaning tower in Abu Dhabi, UAE.
 The tower inclines at an angle of 18° westward, 14° more than Italy’s Leaning Tower of Pisa.

-The 35-storey building was designed by Robert Matthew, Johnson-Marshall & Partners (RMJM) and is used for mixed commercial purposes, including offices and retail spaces, the Hyatt Capital Gate hotel and a tea house.
+The 35-storey mixed-use building was designed by Robert Matthew, Johnson-Marshall & Partners (RMJM) and is used for commercial purposes, including offices and retail spaces, the Hyatt Capital Gate hotel and a tea house.

 It has 30 meeting rooms, conference facilities for 1,200 people, a business centre on the ground floor, a helipad and an eight-outlet food court.

 The $231m project was developed by Abu Dhabi National Exhibitions Company (ADNEC).
 Construction work on the tower was started in September 2007 and was completed in 2011.
 Commercial leasing of the tower began in April 2011.

 In September 2011, the project won the Best Commercial / Mixed-Use Project and the Best Overall Project of the Year at the 2011 Cityscape Global Awards for Architecture in Emerging Markets.
 Capital Gate Hyatt was ready to start operations at the hotel in December 2011.

 Capital Gate forms the centre of the $2.2bn Capital Centre, a 23-tower business and residential micro city being developed by ADNEC next to the Abu Dhabi National Exhibition Centre.

 In November 2018, Hyatt Hotels opened its Andaz Capital Gate Abu Dhabi, the first Andaz branded hotel in the Middle East.
 The hotel with its 189 contemporary, luxurious guestrooms and suites occupies floors 18 to 33 within the building.